maucharvel/01_libft/README.md

 # 01_libft
+## Scope of the Project:
-Write your own library: a collection of functions that will be a useful tool for your cursus.
+Write your own library.
+A collection of functions that will be a useful tool for your cursus.